virtuozzo/cloudscripting-docs/docs/reference/placeholders.md

 - `${nginxphp.PHP_MODULES}` - /usr/lib64/php/modules
 - `${nginxphp.WEBROOT}` - /var/www/webroot

-## Account information
+## Account Information
-- `${user.uid}` - user ID at Jelastic platform
+- `${user.uid}` - user ID at the Jelastic platform
 - `${user.email}` - user email address
-- `${user.appPassword}` - random value.
-Can be used to set application passwords
+- `${user.appPassword}` - random value that can be used to set application passwords
 - `${user.name}` - email address value.
 Same as `${user.email}`

-## Input parameters
+## Input Parameters
-- `${settings.jelastic_email}` - user email.
-Always is predefined.
+- `${settings.jelastic_email}` - user email that is always predefined.
-- `${settings.key}` - `key` - name of application setting.
-This placeholder will be defined if you use user input parameters in your manifest.
+- `${settings.key}` - where key is a name of application setting.
+The placeholder is defined in case user input parameters are specified within a manifest.
-After preparing custom user form placeholders will be defined by fields name.
+After preparing custom user form, the placeholder is defined by the field’s name.

-For Example:
+For instance:
 ```example
 {
   "jpsType": "update",